-In the introduction we examined the idea of Hägerstrand's space-time prisms, which in practice are manifest as individual space-time paths.
-By observing the spatio-temporal locations of individuals' tweets, it is a relatively straightforward matter to monitor the space-time paths of a large number of actors as they move around the urban environment.
-For example, if we assume that a user's 'home' is the place where they publish the largest number of tweets (Section 3.2 discusses this assumption in more detail) then Figure 7 is able to illustrate the distance that a single user travels away from home over the course of $1^{1/2}$ days.
+For example, if we assume that a user's 'home' is the place where they publish the largest number of tweets (Section 3.2 discusses this assumption in more detail) then Figure 8 is able to illustrate the distance that a single user travels away from home over the course of 112 days.
 It appears that they remain at home until 07:00 when they travel approximately 2.5km, returning home at 16:50.
 This diagram is effectively a representation of what time geography would refer to as a 'space-time path' (i.e. an individual section through the space-time prism) and could be used to better understand the constraints under which a particular user must operate.
 Over time, for example, it could be possible to estimate average speed of travel for different journeys and hence the type of transport that the user employs.
 Information of this sort would be extremely useful for the calibration of an agent-based simulation.

-Figure 7: The distance from home over a short period of time for a single user.
+Figure 8: The distance from home over a short period of time for a single user.

-Given the richness of the data it is possible to extend this analysis and generate a complete 3D space-time prism constrained to a real-word geography, as illustrated by Figure 8.
+Given the richness of the data it is possible to extend this analysis and generate a complete 3D spacetime prism constrained to a real-word geography, as illustrated by Figure 9.
 Visualising the data in this manner shows that it holds great promise for modelling travel behaviour.
 The two locations are linked by a major road which would most likely be used by the user if they had access to a car.
-Or, alternatively, by comparing the journey to local bus timetables it would be possible to predict, given the known time interval that the journey occurred in, whether public transport was used instead.
+Or, alternatively, by comparing the journey to local bus timetables or real-time bus location information it would be possible to predict, given the known time interval that the journey occurred in, whether public transport was used instead.